What is the unified field?

 - God comes and goes as a localised entity in the real universe.

-- The leaders of any religion must be invariably male-dominated and should be maintained for all times because of a "tradition" we must presumably follow.
+- The leaders of any religion must be invariably male-dominated and should be maintained for all times because of a "tradition" that we must presumably follow.

 Looking at the Unified Field Theory and the way the universe works from observations, it is looking strongly like the following is taking place: